ljunggren/boozang-docs/README.md

   ```

 `near (*)`: Used to identify form input box based on labels (case-insensitive).
-The rule to match the first element before that share a common parent element.
+The rule to match the first element before that shares a common parent element.

   ```
   Ex: input:near(name)